-"Some of them were in pretty rough shape," Johnson said.
+"Some of them were in pretty

+rough shape," Johnson said.
 "These are the poorest of folks that really need the help."

-Homeowners often were reluctant at first, but Johnson persisted.
-Many clients were on social security, and lacked the income to justify taking out a loan for repairs.
+Homeowners often were reluctant at first.
 Johnson took a compassionate approach.

 "I know what it's like to eat a ketchup sandwich, so I don't forget those things," Johnson said.

 It was his job to inspect the properties, secure the bids and handle the final paperwork.
 He saw firsthand the public health and safety concerns.